rockneurotiko/ex_gram/README.md

 ### Models

-All the models are inside of the `Telex.Model` module.
-You can see all the models in `lib/telex.ex` file, for example `User`:
+All the models are inside of the `ExGram.Model` module.
+You can see all the models in `lib/ex_gram.ex` file, for example `User`:

 ``` elixir
 model(User, [